-I teach middle school, and at this age, students must read to interpret, infer, and predict in ways that require them to really look at a text critically.
-One way that helps my students learn to critically analyze a story is to have them ask, and then answer, the question “Why?”
+I teach middle school, and at this age, students must read to interpret, infer and predict in ways that require them to really look at a text critically.
+One thing that helps my students learn to critically analyze a story is to have them ask, and then answer, the question “Why?”
 My students love to ask “Why?” (yes, even in middle school!), and as they learn to annotate the stories we read, guiding them to answer “why” questions increases their comprehension and gets them more engaged.
 Engaged, critically thinking students aren’t just learning either.
 They’re having fun!
-Students who have fun while they read critically are not only more likely to become readers, but they will also comprehend stories on a deeper level.
-In turn, this helps them correctly answer higher level thinking questions on the state test.
+Students who have fun while they read critically are not only more likely to become readers, they will also comprehend stories on a deeper level.
+In turn, this helps them correctly answer higher-level-thinking questions on the state test.

 2. Reading helps students build their background knowledge.

-Many of my students lack background knowledge on subjects.
-So this can leave them feeling lost when stories and passages on standardized tests references ideas, events, places, people, or concepts that are totally new to my students.
+Many of my students lack background knowledge on certain subjects.
+This can leave them feeling lost when stories and passages on standardized tests reference ideas, events, places, people or concepts that are totally new to my students.
 By encouraging reading, it helps my students build valuable background knowledge.
 This really increases their overall comprehension, and in turn, this will help them while reading the passages given to them on standardized tests.

 3. Reading exposes students to cultures that are different from their own.

 The middle school where I teach has a very diverse student population.
 Even so, many students are only knowledgeable about their own culture.
 Exposing my students to books with diverse characters that reflect their own lives is very important to me because when kids see themselves in the pages of a book, they are more likely to keep reading it.
-Likewise, reading about other cultures helps students learn about people who are different from them will increase empathy and tolerance.
-When students are familiar with other cultures, they can infer things or make predictions better, which really helps them correctly answer comprehension questions on standardized tests.
+Likewise, reading about other cultures helps students learn about people who are different from them and increases empathy and tolerance.
+When students are familiar with other cultures, they can infer things or make better predictions, which really helps them correctly answer comprehension questions on standardized tests.
 Students who are empathetic, tolerant readers AND are rocking the state test?
 Yes, please!

 4. Reading helps students consider different points of view.